 - Real-time travel support (Consumers would like this, but rarely get it.
 It’s a must for business travelers, though.)

-So you can see that while businesses do have different needs (travel policy compliance and spend reports chief among them), there are a lot of similarities in what businesses and consumers demand.
+So you can see that while businesses do have different needs (travel policy compliance and expense reports chief among them), there are a lot of similarities in what businesses and consumers demand.

 Just like vacationers, business travelers want to book for themselves, search from all available options, and enjoy a great experience whether that’s on a call with customer support or checking their itinerary on a mobile device.